pomf/pomf/README.md

 ## Requirements

-Original development environment is Nginx + PHP7.3 + SQLite, but is confirmed to work with Apache 2.4 and newer PHP versions.
-Should work with any other PDO-compatible database.
+Tested and working with Nginx + PHP-8.0/8.1 + SQLite/MySQL.

 Node is used to compile Pomf, after that is runs on PHP.